-Oscar De La Hoya is beginning to amass a history of fighters being built up to world level before moving on to pastures new – just like Deontay Wilder.
+De La Hoya is beginning to find notoriety for amassing a history of fighters getting built up to the world level before moving on to pastures new.
+Canelo and Wilder are two high-profile examples.

-As De La Hoya said himself, Canelo and Wilder were taken to the sport’s summit before finding a way to move on.
+As De La Hoya said, he took Canelo and Wilder to the sport’s summit before finding a way to move on.

-Canelo managed to execute his release from Golden Boy and follows Wilder, along with a host of others, out the company’s door.
+Canelo managed to execute his release from Golden Boy and follows Wilder and a host of others out the company’s door.

-Wilder went when Al Haymon branched out on his own with Premier Boxing Champions taking his considerable stable with him.
+Wilder went when Al Haymon branched out on his own with Premier Boxing Champions taking his large stable with him.

-Discussing how Canelo slipped through his fingers despite being the number one name in boxing, De La Hoya recently spoke to Sirius XM.
+Discussing how Canelo and Deontay Wilder slipped through his fingers despite being the number one name in boxing, De La Hoya spoke to Sirius XM.

-He said: “I cannot figure out exactly what we did wrong as a promotional company when it comes to Canelo.
+He said: “I cannot figure out exactly what we did wrong as a promotional company regarding Canelo.

 “Everything we do at Golden Boy is by the book, and our track record speaks for itself.

-“Other than Top Rank, the only other promoter who can put on the biggest events is Golden Boy.
+“Other than Top Rank, Golden Boy is the only other promoter who can put on the biggest events.

 “I still don’t know what we did wrong in terms of Canelo.